 Next Level Grants for Musicians

 Next Level is designed to celebrate the musical talent and exploration occurring across the County and to provide advice and expertise to help local musicians move their careers forward.
-The program, funded by The William and Flora Hewlett Foundation as a pilot program for its first two years, recognizes five bands or musicians living and working in Sonoma County.
-Bands or musicians will receive a $2,500 grant in support of their proposed project, along with 10 hours of one-on-one consulting time with professional experts in areas that align with the applicant’s grant activity request.
+The grant program, funded by the National Endowment for the Arts this year, recognizes five Sonoma County-based musicians or bands.
+Grantees will receive a $2,500 grant in support of their proposed project, along with up to 10 hours of one-on-one consulting time with professional experts in areas that align with the applicant’s grant activity request.

 - To recognize artistic excellence

 - To build the capacity of Sonoma County musicians who have demonstrated readiness to take their career to a new level

 - To cultivate public awareness and appreciation of the role of creativity in our community